 Nothing bad can happen when you possess the ball.
-This is the foundation to Tommy Howe’s coaching philosophy, and the Sporting Rangers’ approach to the game.
+This is the foundation to Tommy Howe’s coaching philosophy, and Sporting St. Louis’s approach to the game.

 Throughout history, the great teams, the artists – Barcelona, Spain, Brazil and Holland, Ajax – have emphasized possession as the fundamental driver of success on the field.

 At the younger ages, too many clubs and too many coaches play to win, cashing in on raw athleticism and short-changing long-term development and technical ability.
-At the Sporting Rangers we train to maintain possession in small, tight spaces, to work the ball out from the back field, to master soccer’s most hard-won skill, movement off of the ball.
+At Sporting we train to maintain possession in small, tight spaces, to work the ball out from the back, to master soccer’s most hard-won skill, movement off of the ball.

 Training sessions at all ages focus on maintaining and winning possession.
 It is the fundamental building block upon which all else is built.